 • Tuition, Extended Care, and bus rates are approved by the parish Finance Council after careful analysis, dialogue, and review and in collaboration with school administration.
 A Technology fee of \$150 per family per year helps keep the technology program current including Chromebooks, Interactive Boards, servers, and software programs for classroom instruction.
 This technology meets a direct student benefit and classroom need.
 Chromebooks must meet current software requirements required to operate the programs and assessments used in the curriculum.
 It is important for us to keep tuition and other school programs affordable while continuing to provide and enhance our outstanding Catholic Education curriculum and programs.
-Included in the tuition document is the cost to educate each student at St. Patrick School and the amount the Parish subsidizes for each student.

-- These rates apply to active, participating, contributing members of St. Patrick Parish.
+- These rates apply to active, participating, contributing members of St.

+Patrick Parish.
 Non-active, non-participating, non-contributing families will be charged the non-parishioner rates. - The multi-student discount applies to Grades K-8 only.
 Our Preschool Program is self-funding. - Option 1 is a single payment made by cash or check on or before July 1st.
 (Full amount less the pre-paid registration fee.) - Option 2 is a twice yearly payment made by automatic withdrawal July 1st and the following January 1st.
 (One-half tuition amount less pre-paid registration fee). - Options 3 and 4 are monthly plans processed through FACTS on the 10th or the 20th of the month as an automatic withdrawal from your checking or savings account.
 The necessary documentation is included in the registration packet. - A \$25 late fee will be assessed for any payment received after the due date.

-Registration Fee
+Registration Fees